RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-22-openrov-meets-lake-michigan.markdown

 ---
 {% imgcap middle /images/openrov_chicago_lake_michigan.jpg OpenROV and Lake Michigan. %}

-Wednesday afternoon I took the OpenROV for a spin in Chicago’s Lake Michigan.
+This week I took the OpenROV for a spin in Chicago’s Lake Michigan.
 Success!
 Here are a few things first-voyage observations:
 <!--more-->
 * The electronics chassis is truly waterproof!
 Same for the battery compartments.
 Waterproofing was my biggest concern during assembly.
 Hats off to the OpenROV team for an excellent set of assembly instructions.
 * Condensation builds up in the electronics chassis during operation.
 A quick review of the OpenROV forum tells me that I should add a desiccant bag to the compartment.
 Or pack the unit in low humidity.